 Will plants from warmer, drier, inland populations be better adapted to drought than plants from cooler, wetter, coastal areas?
 UCI’s experiment goes further than other drought studies to address this pressing restoration question.
 Seed of common plant species were collected from 4 coastal (mesic) and inland (xeric) source populations, and their survival and performance will be tracked over time.

 Below: Dr. Kathleen Tresedor provides an overview of a collaborative Drought Net Restoration Experiment

 Fighting Drought with Stormwater

-This project examines the clinal variation in traits and performance for the shrub Artemisia californica.
-The study features five population of Artemisia Californica distribute over 700 km in south and central California—this represents 70% of its range and includes 85% of the precipitation gradient.
-Plants within these five populations were cloned and grown for three years in a treatment that approximate the precipitation regimes of the north and south margins.
+This project examines clinal variation in traits and performance for the shrub Artemisia californica.
+The study features five population of Artemisia Californica distributed over 700 km in south and central California—representing 70% of its range and 85% of the precipitation gradient.
+Plants within these populations were cloned and grown for three years in a treatment that approximate the precipitation regimes of the north and south margins.
 Researchers found that:

 (1) northern population had a higher water use efficiency and lower growth rate than the southern species (2) the high-precipation treatment increased growth and flower production more for the southern population (3) clinal patterns in plant traits and plasticity are indicative of adaptation to both the mean and variability of environmental conditions.